GrahamCampbell/Laravel-Bitbucket/README.md

 ##### Bitbucket Connections

 This option (`'connections'`) is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.
-Note that the supported authentication methods are: `"basic"`, `"token"`, `"oauth"`, and `"oauth2"`.
+Note that the 2 supported authentication methods are: `"oauth"` and `"password"`.

 ## Usage

 ##### BitbucketManager

 This is the class of most interest.
 It is bound to the ioc container as `'bitbucket'` and can be accessed using the `Facades\Bitbucket` facade.
 This class implements the `ManagerInterface` by extending `AbstractManager`.
 The interface and abstract class are both part of my [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at [that repo](https://github.com/GrahamCampbell/Laravel-Manager#usage).
-Note that the connection class returned will always be an instance of `\Bitbucket\API\Api`.
+Note that the connection class returned will always be an instance of `\Bitbucket\Client`.

 ##### Facades\Bitbucket